FociSolutions/Orbital-Docs/_pages/docs/quick-start-guide/index.md

     h.
 Click "Save".

-11. In order for the Mockdefinition to match requests, it has to be uploaded to the server.
+11. In order for the mockdefinition to match requests, it has to be uploaded to the server.
 Click on "Export Mock to Server" in the left-hand sidebar.
-12. Move the Mockdefinition that you&#39;ve created to the right-hand side using the arrows.
+12. Move the mockdefinition that you&#39;ve created to the right-hand side using the arrows.
 13. Use [http://localhost:5000/api/v1/OrbitalAdmin](http://localhost:5000/api/v1/OrbitalAdmin) as the server URL.
 14. Click "Upload".
-15. If uploading was successful, it will say that it was successful after a few seconds and move the exported Mockdefinition to the left-hand side.
+15. If uploading was successful, it will say that it was successful after a few seconds and move the exported mockdefinition to the left-hand side.
     a.
 If it was not successful, ensure that your server is running.
 For more information, refer to the Installation instructions and ensure that "[http://localhost:5000](http://localhost:5000)" can be accessed in your browser.
 16. Navigate to [http://localhost:5000/pets](http://localhost:5000/pets) in your browser.
 It should display `No pets found`, as a pet has not been specified.
 17. Navigate to [http://localhost:5000/pets?pet=sammy](http://localhost:5000/pets?pet=sammy) in your browser.
 It should display `Sammy the cat`.